IlmarsKuht/GameEngine/README.md

-# GameEngine Prototype developed by Ilmārs Kuhtarskis (in progress)
+# SFML GameEngine Prototype developed by Ilmārs Kuhtarskis (in progress)

 **The Main menu involves:**